VeriFIT/mata/AUTOMATAFORMAT.md

 * Initial (final) states are defined by key-value line `%Initial"` (`%Final`) followed by an enumeration of states.

 ### AFA (Alternating finite automata)
-* Transition lines are of the form `"<State> <Formula>"` representing the source state and the transition formula - a Booelan formula over symbol literals, states, and nodes.
+* Transition lines are of the form `"<State> <Formula>"` representing the source state and the transition formula - a Boolean formula over symbol literals, states, and nodes.
 * Several lines starting with the same state mean the disjunciton of the formulae.
 No line for the state means false.
 * Initial (final) states are defined by key-value line `%Initial <Formula>"` (`"%Final <Formula>"`) where the Boolean formula is given over states.

-The transition and alphabet type is encoded in the name of a section, e.g., `@NFA-explicit` denotes a nondeterministic finite automaton over explicit alphabet is given.
+The transition and alphabet type is encoded in the name of a section, e.g., `@NFA-explicit` denotes that a nondeterministic finite automaton over an explicit alphabet is given.
 ## Distinguishing between states, symbols, and nodes
 * When the general formulas are used in transition (as in case of AFA), the type of a token cannot be determined by its position.
 We therefore require one of the three schemes for distinguishing token types:
   * By **enumeration**.